The Penpot interface has three main areas: the Dashboard, the Workspace and the View mode. Lets take a look at their

-- Code mode: At code mode you can get design specifications such as object properties, measurements and distances.
+- Handoff: At the Handoff you can get design specifications such as object properties, measurements and distances.
 You can also get code snippets for styles (currently CSS only but more coming) and SVG markup.
-More about Code mode
+More about Handoff

 - Interactions settings: Select whether to highlight interactions active areas on click, all the time or not at all.
 More about interaction settings